plokhotnyuk/jsoniter-scala/README.md

 to get maximum performance of JSON parsing and serialization.

-[Latest results of benchmarks](http://plokhotnyuk.github.io/jsoniter-scala/) which compare parsing and serialization performance of Jsoniter Scala vs. Jackson, Circe and Play-JSON libraries using JDK 8 & JDK 9 on the following
+[Latest results of benchmarks](http://plokhotnyuk.github.io/jsoniter-scala/) which compare parsing and serialization performance of Jsoniter Scala vs. Jackson, Circe and Play-JSON libraries using JDK 8 & 9 on the following environment:
-environment: Intel® Core™ i7-7700HQ CPU @ 2.8GHz (max 3.8GHz), RAM 16Gb DDR4-2400, Ubuntu 16.04,
+Intel® Core™ i7-7700HQ CPU @ 2.8GHz (max 3.8GHz), RAM 16Gb DDR4-2400, Ubuntu 16.04, Linux notebook 4.13.0-32-generic,
-Linux notebook 4.13.0-32-generic, Oracle JDK 64-bit (builds 1.8.0_161-b12 and 9.0.4+11 accordingly)
+Oracle JDK 64-bit (builds 1.8.0_161-b12 and 9.0.4+11 accordingly)

 ## Goals

 Initially this library was developed for requirements of real-time bidding in ad-tech and goals are simple:
-- do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast w/o reflection, intermediate trees, strings or events, w/ minimum allocations and copying
+- do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast without runtime-reflection, intermediate AST-trees, strings or events, with minimum allocations and copying
 - do validation of UTF-8 encoding, JSON format and mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
 - define in _compile-time_ classes that will be instantiated during parsing to minimize probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing

-It targets JDK 8+ w/o any platform restrictions.
+It targets JDK 8+ without any platform restrictions.

 Support of Scala.js and Scala Native is not a goal for the moment.

 ## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream`
-- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` w/o need of holding all parsed values in the memory
+- Parsing of streaming JSON values and JSON arrays from `java.io.InputStream` without need of holding all parsed values in the memory
 - Support reading part of `Array[Byte]` by specifying of position and limit of reading from/to
 - Support writing to pre-allocated `Array[Byte]` by specifying of position of writing from